marcprux/universal/README.md

 [![Swift Package Manager compatible](https://img.shields.io/badge/SPM-compatible-brightgreen.svg)](https://github.com/apple/swift-package-manager)
 [![Platform](https://img.shields.io/badge/Platforms-macOS%20|%20iOS%20|%20Windows%20|%20tvOS%20|%20watchOS%20|%20Linux-lightgrey.svg)](https://github.com/glimpseio/MisMisc)

 **Bric-à-brac** is a Swift toolkit for JSON.
-It includes facilites for working with JSON Schema (Draft 7), and has utilities for parsing and validating generated schema, as well as data structures to support common schema idioms (such as "oneOf" types).
+It facilitates working with efficient in-memory representations of JSON types and includes features for working with JSON Schema (Draft 7): utilities for parsing and validating generated ".schema.json" files, as well as data structures to support common schema idioms (such as "oneOf"/"anyOf"/"allOf" types).

 ## Features

-- [x] Integrates with Swift's built-in Codable features
+- Integrates with Swift's built-in Codable features
-- [x] Generate Swift value types from JSON Schema (Draft 7)
+- Generate Swift value types from JSON Schema (Draft 7)
-- [x] A simple immutable model for JSON language elements
+- A simple immutable value model for JSON language elements
-- [x] A efficient streaming & key-order-preserving JSON parser (optional)
+- Type-based (de)serialization of custom objects (no reflection, no intrusion)
-- [x] Type-based (de)serialization of custom objects (no reflection, no intrusion)
+- No dependencies other than `Foundation`
-- [x] No dependencies other than `Foundation`
+- A efficient streaming & key-order-preserving JSON parser (optional)
-- [x] Supported and [tested](https://github.com/glimpseio/BricBrac/actions) on macOS, Linux, Windows, iOS, tvOS, and watchOS.
+- Supported and [tested](https://github.com/glimpseio/BricBrac/actions) on Linux, Windows, and Apple Platforms.

 ## Modules